okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/build-provisioning-integration/prepare-api/index.md

 - `https://system-admin.trexcloud.com/admin/app/cpc/{appName}/oauth/callback`
 - `http://system-admin.okta1.com:1802/admin/app/cpc/{appName}/oauth/callback`

-where the `{appName}` is an identifier provided to you after your integration is submitted and processed by Okta.
+where the `{appName}` is a unique identifier provided to you after your integration is submitted and processed by Okta.

 ### Base URL

 You can choose any Base URL for your API endpoint.
-Note that a Base URL cannot contain the underscore character `_`.
+Note that a Base URL cannot contain the underscore `_` character.

 If you are implementing a new SCIM API, we suggest using `/scim/v2/` as your Base URL.
 For example: `https://example.com/scim/v2/`.

 If you have multiple Okta orgs using your service, you can use the same SCIM server for all of them.
-To do so, one way is to implement a 1:1 client to tenant subdomain on the SCIM server for each org.
+To do so, one way is to implement a 1:1 client to tenant subdomain for each org running on the SCIM server.
 For example, if you have three Okta orgs:

 - company-a.okta.com
 - company-b.okta.com